Posted on

 Can I sue my employer for a workplace injury?

-Generally, employees who have suffered a workplace injury will have to file a workers’ compensation claim to cover their injuries.
-This is called the exclusive remedy rule.
 However, depending on the state, there are 4 important exceptions that may apply to this rule.
-If one is in play, the hurt worker can sue his or her employer, rather than collect workers’ compensation.
+If one is in play, you can sue your employer, rather than collect workers’ compensation.
 These exceptions are when the employer:

 - intentionally caused the injury,